Among Japan's many ingenious inventions, capsule hotels probably have received the most attention worldwide.

-If you are used to traditional capsule hotels with tiny mattresses, Hotel Zen stretched the standard to 120 cms in width (that's 47 inches).
+If you are used to traditional capsule hotels with tiny mattresses, Hotel Zen stretches the standard to 47 inches in width (120 cm).

 Canada's first capsule hotel is a bold entrance.
 The boutique-level hotel is located in Whistler’s iconic village, next to Whistler Blackcomb, one of the largest ski resorts in North America.